 Like a lightweight version of Hootsuite’s ‘auto-schedule’ feature, Buffer is a smart app that slots into your browser and helps you load up messages and shareable content from across the web.
 It then fires them out at regular intervals tailored to get maximum engagement.
 The free option lets you connect one of each of your main social profiles.

 Tweetdeck is a powerful platform for monitoring your Twitter presence, even across multiple accounts.
 View tweets from those you follow in easily manageable lists, filter out what you don’t need, schedule messages to be sent out at various times and monitor the performances of your different profiles.
 Now owned by Twitter, Tweetdeck is a powerful desktop or web-based app and is entirely free.

 Even if you only have a handful of clients, it can still be valuable practice to keep track of your communication with each one, while monitoring potential leads is also crucial for building your business.
 Insightly is a flexible CRM platform that lets you manage up to 2,500 contacts for free and also integrates with other free productivity tools such as Evernote and Google.

 Capsule is a good-looking CRM tool that gives you a complete overview of all of your contacts.
 It also helps keep your business development efforts on track with tasks, reminders and a useful summary of your sales pipeline.
 Flexible enough to adapt to your type of business, it offers free plans for managing up to 250 contacts with unlimited sales and leads.

-If you’re a Gmail user then Streak lets you manage your CRM without having to leave your inbox.
+If you’re a Gmail user, then Streak lets you manage your CRM without having to leave your inbox.
 It sits right on top of Gmail to help you easily keep track of your communications without switching between platforms.
-Currently free while in beta, expect a version ideal for freelancers to stay free forever too.
+Currently, it's free while in beta, expect a version ideal for freelancers to stay free forever too.